This information will help you get ready for your magnetic resonance imaging (MRI).

-An MRI is a test that uses strong magnetic fields to produce pictures of the inside of your body.
-It is used to see the type, size, and location of tumors.
-It is also used to check your response to certain treatments.
+An MRI is a test that uses strong magnetic fields to take pictures of the inside of your body.
+It’s used to see the type, size, and location of tumors.
+It’s also used to check your response to certain treatments.

 - Automatic implantable cardioverter-defibrillator (AICD)

 Before Your MRI

 Getting ready for your MRI

 - If you have a medical implant or device, ask the doctor who put it in for the implant card, or the exact name and manufacturer.
 If you don’t have this information before your MRI, you may need to reschedule it.

 - During your MRI, you’ll be lying in one position for about 30 minutes to 1 hour.
 If you think you’ll be uncomfortable lying still or if you’re afraid of being in a narrow or small space, talk with your doctor or nurse ahead of time.
 They may prescribe medication to help you feel more comfortable.

 - If you wear a medication patch on your skin, you may need to remove it before your MRI.
 This is because metal in the patch may heat up during your MRI and cause burns.
 Make sure you have an extra medication patch with you to apply after your MRI.